pereznetworks/WeatherX/README.md

   - 1: Front-end App and Back-end Server now working
       - a: security note: only the front-end server will be able to make requests from back-end server
+        - i: allowing requests only from 1 specific ip address
+        - ii: will have to keep this for production build
   - 2: Front-end issue: fixed timezone issue
         - a: using my own custom code to adjust for timezone offset and format time displayed
         - b: may switch to dayjs-ext/momment-timezone depending on the progress either these modules
   - 3: backend issue: now able to return both geocoded and forecast results to front-end app
       - a: will need to switch to Mongod